 Bills: UT does not send out bills.
 Students must check their account balance through the myUT portal, under “My Account”.
 You are responsible for your ID ($35), your parking permit if you order one ($125 per semester), and the legal service fee if you do not waive it ($10).
 It is important that you pay your bill by the due date to avoid late payment fees.

 UTAD account: To activate your UTAD account go to: myutaccount.utoledo.edu and enter your Rocket ID number and your birth date (format: MM/DD/YYYY).
 Your myUT username and Rocket number (student ID number) will appear on the left-hand side of the screen.
 It is very important that you write down your myUT username and Rocket number, and remember your password!
 If you have questions about setting up your UTAD account, please contact 419.530.2400.

 myUT portal: You must have activated your UTAD account to access this site.
 To access the myUT portal go to: myut.utoledo.edu.
 With access to the myUT portal you can register for classes, view your student account information, waive health insurance, adjust your schedule, view grades, and more.

 Program Restrictions: Dual credit students are restricted from participating in most UT student organizations, student activities, Greek Life, and collegiate athletics.
 The only exceptions are admittance to University sports events or use of the University Recreation Center.
-Students may take advantage of academically related services on campus such as the Learning Enhancement Center or Career Services.
+Students may take advantage of academically related services and facilities on campus such as the Learning Enhancement Center, Writing Center, University Libraries and Career Services.
 Students may also participate in high school athletics, as long as the student meets the requirements of his/her school district.

 Student Electronic Signature on Web for Students: Important Information regarding electronic signatures